What is YAG Laser Capsulotomy?

 Although rare, some people experience vision problems after a YAG laser procedure.
 People should call their eye doctor immediately if they experience blurry vision or their eyesight worsens.

 These are signs of serious complications, which may include:

 - Bleeding in the back of your eye

 Is YAG Capsulotomy Safe?

-While YAG capsulotomy is generally considered safe, it does lead to complications.
+While YAG capsulotomy is generally considered safe, it can sometimes lead to complications.
 Potential risks and complications after a YAG capsulotomy include:

 - An increase in intraocular pressure (IOP).
 Occurs when fluid builds up inside your eye

 - Cystoid macular edema

-- Aqueous Misdirection Syndrome
+- Aqueous misdirection syndrome

 - Macular hole